HomemadeTurkey Tetrazzini {Thanksgiving Leftovers}

 - 2 cups of chicken broth

-- 1 cup heavy cream, warmed ( I heat in the microwave in a Pyrex measuring cup)
+- 1 cup heavy cream, warmed ( I gently heat in the microwave in a Pyrex measuring cup)

 - 1 cup frozen peas